When you think of good design, what comes to mind?

 Healthcare is benefitting greatly from the integration of AI-powered technology.
 AI improves diagnostics, administrative tasks, and patient care by utilizing machine learning algorithms, predictive analytics, and natural language processing to make data-informed decisions and customized treatments.

 One practical application of AI is through chatbots.
 These AI-powered chatbots offer personalized assistance, answer basic health-related questions, and can even triage patients.
 They’re designed to simulate human-like conversations and provide accurate information using artificial intelligence algorithms.
-Babylon Health's chatbot and Ada Health's symptom checker are notable examples.
+Ada Health's symptom checker is a notable example.

 Healthcare UX design